trento-project/wanda/guides/specification.md

 ## Best practices and conventions

-In order to have a standardized format of writting checks, follow the next best practices and conventions as much as possible:
+To have a standardized format for writing checks, follow the next best practices and conventions as much as possible:

-- The `id` field must go wrapped in double quotes to avoid any type ambiguity, as this field must be of string format.
+- The `id` field must be wrapped in double quotes to avoid any type of ambiguity, as this field must be of string format.
-- The remaining `name`, `description`, `group` and `remediation` fields must not be wrapped in quotes, as they are text based values always.
+- The remaining `name`, `description`, `group`, and `remediation` fields must not be wrapped in quotes, as they are text-based values always.
-- Take advantage of markdown tags in the `name`, `description` and `remediation` fields to make the text easy and compelling to read.
+- Take advantage of markdown tags in the `name`, `description`, and `remediation` fields to make the text easy and compelling to read.
-- The `name` field of `facts`, `values` and `expectations` must follow `camel_case` format.
+- The `name` field of `facts`, `values`, and `expectations` must follow `camel_case` format.
   For example:
   ```
   facts: